williamscyber/Wireguard-VPN-Server/README.md

 # WireGuard VPN Server
-This is a tutorial on how to set up and secure your very own self hosted VPN server using WireGuard and running on an Ubuntu server.
+This project is a tutorial on how to set up and secure your very own self hosted VPN server using WireGuard and running on an Ubuntu server.

 WireGuard is a great VPN choice because it is faster than OpenVPN, has a simple setup, and uses modern cryptography/protocols.